beefyfinance/beefy-docs/ecosystem/bifi-token/token-bridge.md

 Instead, the new Beefy Token Bridge is launching with 4 different providers:

-* [**The Optimism bridge**](https://app.optimism.io/bridge/) - the core bridge between Optimism and Ethereum which ensures that all tokens received on Optimism through the bridge are canonical with the underlying assets held on Ethereum;
+* [**The Optimism bridge**](https://app.optimism.io/bridge/) - the core bridge between Optimism and Ethereum which ensures that all tokens received on Optimism through the bridge are canonical with the underlying assets held on Ethereum. **Please note that the Optimism bridge is currently only enabled for one deposits from Ethereum to Optimism, in light of the constraints with transaction finality when going the reverse direction**;
 * [**LayerZero's omnichain interoperability protocol**](https://layerzero.gitbook.io/docs/) - LayerZero's cross-chain messaging service which is used for lightning-fast exchanges between a huge range of chains;
 * [**Axelar's cross-chain gateway protocol** ](https://docs.axelar.dev/)- Axelar's cross-chain messaging services which ensures decentralized execution of messages across its range of validators; and
 * [**Chainlink's cross-chain interoperability protocol**](https://chain.link/cross-chain) - Chainlink's cross-chain messaging service which takes advantage of the existing Chainlink decentralized oracle network.